 Each paper within the project uses different tools to measure how and when an individual assesses a threat, including: historical case studies and archival data; text analysis, specifically metaphor recruitment; survey experiments; and neurological response patterns (fMRI).

 Immigration reform has been a contentious topic for many years, but recently the breadth of policy options has expanded to include less conventional measures (e.g., border walls).
 I examine variation in the perceived types of threats posed by immigrants to the United States among nationally representative samples of Americans and their preferences for immigration policy reform.
-I use data from two original survey experiments to test the relationship between threat assessment and policy preferences, including wall endorsement.
+I use data from two original survey experiments to test the relationship between threat assessment and policy preferences, including border wall endorsement.
 I vary immigrant region of origin to understand how sensitive threat assessment is to this information.
-I also test threat assessment sensitivity to disgust priming, as well the links threat assessment, fear, and disgust-sensitivity.
+I also test threat assessment sensitivity to disgust priming.
 The primary purpose of this project is to establish the relative strength of threat assessments in predicting preferences for immigration policies, when compared to standard demographic and ideological variables.

 "Ideological Threats to American Security: Preferences for Combating Communism (1947-1953) and Radical Islam (present day)"